 Watchdog: Comey violated FBI policies in handling of memos

-WASHINGTON (AP) — James Comey violated FBI policies in his handling of memos documenting private conversations with President Donald Trump in the weeks before he was fired as director of the bureau, the Justice Department's inspector general said Thursday.
+WASHINGTON (AP) — Former FBI Director James Comey violated FBI policies in his handling of memos documenting private conversations with President Donald Trump, the Justice Department's inspector general said Thursday.

-The watchdog's office said Comey broke FBI rules by giving one memo containing unclassified information to a friend with instructions to share the contents with a reporter.
+The watchdog office said Comey broke bureau rules by giving one memo containing unclassified information to a friend with instructions to share the contents with a reporter.
 Comey also failed to notify the FBI after he was dismissed in May 2017 that he had retained some of the memos in a safe at home, the report said.

-But the inspector general also concluded that none of the information shared with the reporter was classified.
+"By not safeguarding sensitive information obtained during the course of his FBI employment, and by using it to create public pressure for official action, Comey set a dangerous example for the over 35,000 current FBI employees_and the many thousands more former FBI employees_who similarly have access to or knowledge of non-public information," the report says.

+The report is the second in as many years to criticize Comey's actions as FBI director, following a separate inspector general rebuke for decisions made during the investigation into Hillary Clinton's use of a private email server.
+The findings were likely to be embraced by Trump, who fired Comey and regards him as one of his principal antagonists in a law enforcement community he sees as biased against him.

-One week after he was fired, Comey provided a copy of the memo about Flynn to Dan Richman, his personal lawyer and a friend, and instructed him to share the contents of it with a specific reporter from The New York Times.
+One week after he was fired, Comey provided a copy of the memo about Flynn to Dan Richman, his personal lawyer and a close friend, and instructed him to share the contents with a specific reporter from The New York Times.

-Comey has said he wanted to make details of the conversation public in hopes of triggering the appointment of a special counsel to lead the FBI's investigation into ties between Russia and the Trump campaign.
+Comey has said he wanted to make details of that conversation public to prompt the appointment of a special counsel to lead the FBI's investigation into ties between Russia and the Trump campaign.
 Former FBI Director Robert Mueller was appointed special counsel one day after the story broke.

 The inspector general's office found Comey's rationale lacking.

-The department has already decided not to prosecute Comey over the matter.
+Comey said he considered his memos to be personal rather than government documents, and it never would've occurred to him to give them back to the FBI after he was fired.
+The inspector general's office disagreed, citing policy that FBI employees must give up all documents with FBI information once they leave the bureau.

+FBI agents retrieved four of Comey's memos from his house weeks after he was fired.

 Richman declined to comment Thursday.
-But Comey noted on Twitter that the inspector general found no evidence that he or his lawyers had ever shared any classified information with the news media.
+But Comey noted on Twitter that the inspector general found no evidence he or his lawyers ever shared classified information with reporters.

 "I don't need a public apology from those who defamed me, but a quick message with a "sorry we lied about you" would be nice," he wrote.